What exactly is this study?

 Where do participants have to go for these appointments?

-At this time, sites for enrollment will be located in Detroit at the Henry Ford Hospital Emergency Department (with a separate entrance); Henry Ford Health System’sCorporate Headquarters at 1 Ford Place, Detroit, 48202; and at the HAP building (home to the Employee Health clinic) across the street from the main hospital.
+At this time, sites for enrollment will be located in Detroit at the Henry Ford Hospital Emergency Department (with a separate entrance); Henry Ford Health’sCorporate Headquarters at 1 Ford Place, Detroit, 48202; and at the HAP building (home to the Employee Health clinic) across the street from the main hospital.

 Other than the injections, what other procedures and commitments does this study include?